 Scaramucci had caused chaos in the White House after describing then White House chief of staff Reince Priebus as a “paranoid schizophrenic” and in reference to Trump’s chief strategist, he said: “I’m not Steve Bannon, I’m not trying to suck my own cock.”

-On the 19th August 2017 Trump’s chief strategist Steve Bannon was fired.
-Bannon’s exit comes just three weeks after retired Gen. Kelly took over as chief of staff.
+Bannon’s exit came just three weeks after retired General Kelly took over as chief of staff.

 The former Breitbart staffer and Steve Bannon ally was a deputy assistant to Trump.

 His departure came one week after Bannon left the administration to return to Breitbart.